-Gambling losses are indeed tax deductible, but only to the extent of your winnings.
-This requires you to report all the money you win as taxable income on your return.
-However, the deduction for your losses is only available if you itemize your deductions.
+Gambling losses are indeed tax deductible, but only to the extent of your winnings and requires you to report all the money you win as taxable income on your return.
+The deduction is only available if you itemize your deductions.
 If you claim the standard deduction, then you can't reduce your tax by your gambling losses.

 Keeping track of your winnings and losses

-The IRS requires you to keep a diary of your winnings and losses as a prerequisite to deducting losses from your winnings.
+The IRS requires you to keep a log of your winnings and losses as a prerequisite to deducting losses from your winnings.
 Your winnings include each win during the year.

 - horse and dog races